-As of the date of this prospectus, options to purchase 3,233,709 ordinary shares, excluding awards that were forfeited or canceled after the relevant grant dates, have been granted and outstanding under the 2016 ESOP Plan.
+As of March 31, 2018, options to purchase 3,233,709 ordinary shares, excluding awards that were forfeited or canceled after the relevant grant dates, had been granted and outstanding under the 2016 ESOP Plan.
 We incurred share-based compensation expenses upon our initial public offering, the exercisability event, upon which the options will be accounted for as a cumulative compensation cost since the service inception date, with the remaining unrecognized compensation cost amortized over the remaining requisite service period.
 Other than the awards already granted, 165,000 shares are available for grant under the 2016 ESOP Plan as of the date of this prospectus.